-Regardless of your method of accounting for U.S. federal income tax purposes, you generally will be required to accrue taxable interest income in each year on a constant yield to maturity basis at the "comparable yield," as determined by us, and coupon payments will not be subject to additional tax on receipt.
+Regardless of your method of accounting for U.S. federal income tax purposes, you generally will be required to accrue taxable interest income in each year on a constant yield to maturity basis at the "comparable yield," as determined by us, even though we will not be required to make any payment with respect to the Notes prior to maturity.
 Upon a sale or exchange (including redemption at maturity), you generally will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted tax basis in the Notes.
 You generally must treat any income as interest income and any loss as ordinary loss to the extent of previous interest inclusions, and the balance as capital loss.
 The deductibility of capital losses is subject to limitations.